wpliu25/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image4]

 ####4.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+Lane-line pixel identification and polynomial fit (lines 243 through 298 (functions: `get_lane_lines` and `get_lane_lines_with_prior`) in my code in `Helper_function.py`)
+There are 2 functions that are used for lane-line pixel identification and polynomial fit. `get_lane_lines_with_prior` uses input prior left and right lanes to initialize the lane-line search while `get_lane_lines` is called if there aren't any prior lines to reference.
+Instead this function uses a histogram and sliding windows in a more tedious search.

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+After obtaining candidate pixels for the left and right lane for I found my lane lines by fitting a 2nd order polynomial using numpy's polyfit, pretty much exactly like the project lesson.

-![alt text][image5]

 ####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+Radius of curvature and vehicle position (lines 483 through 505 (functions: `get_curvature`) in my code in `Helper_function.py`)

+For radius of curvature I used the sample implementation provided in the lession to compute the radius of curvature according to this equation where A, B, C are the coefficients of the 2nd order polynomial equation computed from 4.

+![alt text][image10]

+For vehicle position I compared the center of the image to the center of the left and right detected lanes.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines 119 through 137 (function: `draw`) of my code in `P4.py` in the function `map_lane()`.
 Here is an example of my result on a test image:

-![alt text][image10]
+![alt text][image11]

 ---